Frequently asked questions

 How sustainable is the proposed building?

 The building is being designed to the highest environmental and wellbeing standards.
-The design draws inspiration from natural systems to achieve the sustainability objectives.
-The aim is to create a building that promotes the health and wellbeing of staff, patients and visitors, and achieves near-zero carbon emissions in operation, is air quality positive, and optimises the use of resources through applying circular economy principles.
+The design draws inspiration from natural systems to achieve its sustainability objectives.
+The aim is to create a building that promotes the health and wellbeing of staff, patients and visitors, and achieves near-zero carbon emissions in operation, is air quality positive, and uses resources through applying circular economy principles.

 Will there be publicly accessible amenities?

-The ground floor of the atrium, spaced over two floors, will be a new public space for the city, with café and education spaces, art and exhibition space and displays showing the science and research carried out within the building.
+The ground floor of the atrium will be a new public space for the city, with café and education areas, art and exhibition spaces and displays showcasing the science and research carried out within the building.
 This space will be open from 7am to 7pm.

 Heritage, sustainability and public realm